Curate Terms and Conditions

 Appendix 1 – Curate Payments Terms and Conditions

-1. Application of the Curate Payments Terms.
-The terms and conditions set out in this Appendix 1 (Curate Payments Terms and Conditions) (the “Curate Payment Terms”) apply to certain payment-related services that Curate makes available to You as a Paying User (“Curate Payments”).
-The Curate Payment Terms shall be in addition to (and not in replace of) the provisions the terms and conditions set out in the Agreement above.
-By way of limited example, if these Curate Payment Terms set out additional indemnification obligations, then such indemnification obligations will be in addition to (and otherwise supplement) the indemnification obligations set out in the provisions the terms and conditions set out in Section 11.c above.
+Application of the Curate Payments Terms.
+The terms and conditions set out in this Appendix 1 (Curate Payments Terms and Conditions) (the “Curate Payment Terms”) apply to payment-related services that Curate makes available to Paying Users (“Curate Payments”).
+These terms supplement the Agreement above, including additional indemnification obligations.

-2. Additional Definitions.
-Defined terms used in this Appendix have the meanings set out below.
-Additional terms are defined in context or above.
+Additional Definitions.
+Defined terms used in this Appendix have the meanings set out below or in the Agreement.

 a.
 “Applicable Laws” means all applicable federal, state, and local laws and regulations including without limitation all requirements of the Gramm-Leach-Bliley Act and the USA Patriot Act, and all applicable data protection and data privacy laws and regulations.